-Upon admission to the Program, you will receive notification of acceptance from the Baylor Graduate School as well as the PhD in Health Services Research Program Director.
+Upon admission to the Program, you will receive notification of acceptance from the Baylor Graduate School as well as the PhD in Information Systems Program Director.

 The Graduate School letter will outline conditions of acceptance, information on financial awards, as well as other general information pertaining to student housing and various student-related services.

-The letter from the Program Director will provide Entrepreneurship program-specific details that will be important to you prior to the start of fall classes.
+The letter from the Program Director will provide Information Systems Program-specific details that will be important to you prior to the start of fall classes.